blynkkk/blynk-library/README.md

 ### Blynk is a unique IoT platform for connecting any hardware to the cloud, designing apps to control them, and managing your deployed products at scale.

-- With Blynk Library you can connect **over 400 hardware models** (including ESP8266, ESP32, NodeMCU, all Arduinos, Raspberry Pi, Particle, Texas Instruments, etc.)to the Blynk Cloud.
+- With Blynk Library you can connect **over 400 hardware models** (including ESP8266, ESP32, NodeMCU, all Arduinos, Raspberry Pi, Particle, Texas Instruments, etc.) to the Blynk Cloud.
-Full list of supported hardware can be found [here](https://github.com/blynkkk/blynkkk.github.io/blob/master/SupportedHardware.md).

 - With Blynk apps for **iOS** and **Android** apps you can easily drag-n-drop graphic interfaces for any DIY or commercial project.
 It's a pure WYSIWG experience: no coding on iOS or Android required.